kalekdev/uni/semester-1/lineare-algebra/notes.typ

 #figure(
   image("images/p-norm-unit-circle.png", width: 60%),
 ) <fig-p-norm-unit-circle>

+Norming a vector with respect to this norm can be useful in proofs (for example the Gershgorin disks, we can prove an inequality for the largest element and ensure every other smaller element satisfies it too).

 === Cauchy-Bunjakovski-Schwarz Inequality
 This is often regarded as the most important inequality in mathematics, it can be written in many different forms, the 3rd one is very intuitive: